Anna Etheridge: During the war

-Various accounts locate Etheridge at notable battles, such as the 1st Bull Run, Williamsburg, 2nd Bull Run, Antietam, Fredericksburg, and Gettysburg.
+Various accounts locate Etheridge at notable battles, such as the First Bull Run, Williamsburg, Second Bull Run, Antietam, Fredericksburg, and Gettysburg.
 Etheridge was in every battle of the Army of the Potomac except the Battle of South Mountain.
 At the Battle of Chancellorsville on the morning of May 3, 1863, Etheridge rode up to a general and his staff with a sack of hardtack and a dozen canteens filled with hot coffee.
 The men tried to get her to leave but she insisted on remaining until each of the officers ate and drank.
 During the time she waited, three horses were hit by Confederate solid shot.
 Yet, as a nearby soldier wrote, "she never flinched or betrayed the slightest emotion of fear".
 Later, she appeared at a Union artillery battery that had taken serious casualties in men, horses, and equipment.
 The artillerists were considering leaving the guns, but she talked them out of it, offering the soldiers encouragement.
 The gunners cheered, insisted that she leave, and returned to their duties.
 One soldier noted "that brave little sergeant in petticoats" bucked up their morale more than any officer could have done.

 In 1864, all women were ordered out of camp as a result of an order from General Ulysses S. Grant.
-As a testimony to Etheridge's admirable service, numerous officers signed a petition addressed to Gen. Grant to allow Etheridge to remain in service on the field.
+As a testimony to Etheridge's admirable service, numerous officers signed a petition addressed to General Grant to allow Etheridge to remain in service on the field, but it was denied.
 "Gentle Annie" then worked for the Hospital Transport Service, a subcommittee of the U.S. Sanitary Commission.
 Assigned to the Knickerbocker, under Amy M. Bradley, she aided in the transportation of wounded men from the ports of Alexandria, Virginia, to Philadelphia, New York City, and Washington.
-By early 1863, she had returned to vivandière duties in the Army of the Potomac.
 For her work and courage, she received the Kearny Cross.

 After the war

 Etheridge's service ended with the Fifth Michigan in Detroit on July 1, 1865.
 Like so many women who served, Etheridge was never paid for her service.
-After the war, she married and worked in the United States Treasury Department, eventually receiving a monthly pension of $25 for her unpaid military service.
+After the war, she married Civil War veteran Charles Hooks and worked in the United States Treasury Department, eventually receiving a monthly pension of $25 for her unpaid military service.
 Etheridge was honored with the Kearny Cross for her bravery in service.
 She died January 23, 1913, and was buried with veteran's honors in Arlington National Cemetery.

 Legacy

-Gentle Annie: The True Story of a Civil War Nurse, written by Mary Francis Shura, is a "fictionalized biography" of Anna Etheridge.
+Gentle Annie: The True Story of a Civil War Nurse, written by Mary Francis Shura, is a fictionalized biography of Anna Etheridge.